 Note: It’s better to explore this area when it’s low tide as you may find more sea glass then.
 I went during high tide.

-4 surprisingly good things I discovered at the Glass Beach in Port Townsend:
+4 surprisingly good things I discovered at the Glass Beach Washington:

-Despite the sea glass hunt not being what I had hoped, I actually found several other things there which totally made up for it.
+Despite the sea glass beach Port Townsend area not being what I had hoped, I actually found several other things there which totally made up for it and here they are:

 1) The hiking trails: